 Why the need for open enrollment

-People would be able to wait to enroll until they were in need of healthcare, and skip paying premiums the rest of the time.
-(The ACA’s penalty for being uninsured would apply, but even now that it’s fully deployed, the cost of coverage is typically more than the cost of the penalty, and the IRS has few tools available to enforce collection of the penalty.
+People would be able to wait to enroll until they were in need of health care, and skip paying premiums the rest of the time.
+(From 2014 through 2018, the ACA’s penalty for being uninsured applied in situations where people skipped coverage altogether, but the cost of coverage was typically more than the cost of the penalty, and the IRS had few tools available to enforce collection of the penalty.
 And the federal penalty no longer applies – it was repealed as of January 2019 by the GOP tax bill that was enacted in late 2017; some states have their own individual mandates and penalties for non-compliance.)

 So when the ACA was written, it included a provision to limit enrollment to an annual open enrollment period, similar to the model that was already used for Medicare and employer-sponsored health coverage.
 The specifics in terms of the dates and length of open enrollment have changed several times over the last few years.
-For 2022 coverage and future years, HHS implemented an extended enrollment window that continues through January 15 each year, with coverage effective January 1 of the coming year.
-(This schedule will take effect in November 2018, for coverage effective in January 2019.)
+For 2022 coverage and future years, HHS implemented an extended enrollment window that continues through January 15 each year, instead of ending in mid-December as it did for several previous years.
+(Some state-run exchanges have different enrollment windows).

 Qualifying events – because ‘life happens.’